About Me

 I earned a certificate for the one year Psychoanalytic Psychotherapy Program at the Los Angeles Institute and Society for Psychoanalytic Studies, and hold a Level 1 Certificate for the Trauma Resiliency Model.

-My education and training as an AMFT has been focused in psychoanalytic and psychodynamic theory.
+My education and training has been focused in psychoanalytic and psychodynamic theory.
 I am a founding member of Valley Community Counseling Clinic‘s Culture & Psychoanalysis Lab.
 This once a week group space is dedicated to supporting trainees to think more deeply about race, gender, sexuality, religion, ableism and other spheres of privilege and oppression that show up in our treatment rooms (and Zooms).
-This process oriented work is ongoing and collaborative in holding each other accountable to providing more affirmative, anti-racist and anti-biased care.
-It has been deeply impactful in my work toward licensure.
+I have continued this work with the Diversity Affairs Committee at LAISPS.

-In addition to my work toward licensure, I coordinate operations and customer relations at The Affirmative Couch.
-Our work envisions a world where all psychotherapists are trained in affirmative therapy with LGBTQIA+, CNM and kink communities, and that all members of these communities have access to affirmative psychotherapists.
+For seven years, I served as the Chief Operating Officer at The Affirmative Couch.
+Our work envisioned a world where all psychotherapists are trained in affirmative therapy with LGBTQIA+, CNM and kink communities, and that all members of these communities have access to affirmative psychotherapists.
+I continue this endeavor through individual and group consultation in my private practice.

 My background